-WASHINGTON, D.C. – Jim Robb, NERC’s president and CEO, will participate in the Institute of Electrical and Electronics Engineers’ (IEEE) virtual Power & Energy Society (PES) General Meeting that will take place July 26–29.
-The meeting, “Managing Energy Business during a Pandemic,” brings together electric power and energy experts and stakeholders from across the globe to share the latest advancements in technology and ideas that will propel our future.
+WASHINGTON, D.C. – NERC staff will participate in the Institute of Electrical and Electronics Engineers’ (IEEE) Power & Energy Society (PES) General Meeting that will take place July 17–21 in Denver.
+The meeting, “Powering a Sustainable Future in a Changing World,” brings together electric power and energy experts and stakeholders from across the globe to share the latest advancements in technology and ideas that will propel our future.

 Several members of NERC’s staff will be presenting a number of peer-reviewed technical papers, as well as participating in the conference as panelists:

-Conference attendees will have exclusive access to more than 400 hours of conference material, including plenary, super and panel sessions, paper and poster sessions, a student poster competition, and tutorials.
-NERC is proud to be Bronze sponsor of this event, furthering the PES mission to be the leading provider of scientific and engineering information on electric power and energy for the betterment of society.
+NERC is honored to take part as a Silver sponsor of this event, furthering the PES mission to be the leading provider of scientific and engineering information on electric power and energy for the betterment of society.

 Registration is required.

 home | account log-in/register | legal and privacy/trademark policy | site map | careers | contact us